smokedsalmonbagel/zoneminder-timelapse/README.md

 - Sendx Apache mod
 - python 3.x

+### Viewer
+The viewer allows stepping through frames by pausing the video and pressing , and .<br>
+Thanks to [https://github.com/allensarkisyan/VideoFrame](https://github.com/allensarkisyan/VideoFrame).
+I have included a copy of the js file in the repo.
+It should be put in the `skins/classic/js` of Zoneminder.

 ### Installation
 - Download scripts here to your user's home directory (or wherever you like).
 I put mine in `/home/tycon/timelapse`.
 My user tycon is in the www-data group.